Cornwall Hospital: Maternity care

 During the 1940s there were moves to establish an obstetrical and gynaecological hospital in Auckland, that could also serve as a post-graduate teaching hospital; notable doctors such as Doris Gordon, John Stallworthy, Robert Macintosh and Douglas Robb were instrumental in getting this move off the ground.
 In 1945 Cornwall Hospital was chosen as the site of an obstetrical unit until a new unit could be built.
 The first baby was born there on 9 June 1946 in the Obstetrical and Gynaecological Hospital, renamed National Women's Hospital in 1955.
 By 1963 it was reported in the newspapers that 50,000 births had taken place at Cornwall.
 In 1964 maternity and gynaecological care was transferred to the new National Women's Hospital building, adjacent to Green Lane Hospital.

+Staff

 Medical superintendents

 Dr J.J.
 Valentine was appointed Medical Superintendent in September 1945.
 He was succeeded by Dr J.A.
 Oddie in 1948.
 When Oddie left in 1949, to return to England, Dr S.C.W.
 Worseldine from Christchurch took up the position.
 Dr James Newman took over in 1952, where he established a reputation in geriatric care.
 He became Medical Superintendent of Green Lane Hospital in 1959.
 He was succeeded at Cornwall by Dr Ron Barker who was the geriatric physician responsible for setting up Cornwall's day ward.